Cxuaidong/gitTesting/readme.txt

-git is a distributed version control system. igit is free software distributed under the GPL.
+git is a distributed version control system. git is free software distributed under the GPL. git has a mutable index alled stage.